WINTER IS HERE!!!!

 ''Morning Pro Musica,'' Harbison said yesterday, ''was one of the last bastions of playing complete, challenging pieces from beginning to end.
 We'll miss him.''

 Lurtsemaheld a truly impressive array of jobs: lumberjack, construction worker, trapeze artist, carpenter, encyclopedia salesman, diving instructor, commercial artist, and for five years presided over a folk music program on WCRB.
-He lived in New York for three years, working in advertising and publishing, and managed a national chain of teenage discotheques, the Hullabaloo Clubs
+He lived in New York for three years, working in advertising and publishing, and managed a national chain of teenage discotheques, the Hullabaloo Clubs.

 In 1968, he returned to Boston and took up painting.
 He was in his studio one day when he heard a WGBH announcer misidentify a Mozart composition.
 Phoning in a correction, Mr. Lurtsema was informed there was an opening for a weekend classical music announcer.
 He got the job and began at the station in June 1971.
 Asked to switch to a Monday-Friday schedule, Mr. Lurtsema proposed he handle the announcing chores for all seven mornings.
 He thrived on the resulting 70-hour work week.